cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 ---

+# Technology

+^Technology has played a role in how instructors approach assessment, especially since the COVID-19 pandemic.
+Typically, researchers suggest that technology is used to reinforce or improve the efficiency of traditional approaches to assessment (Oldfield, et al. nd; Timmis, et al. 2016) although there are other researchers who identify the promising potential of technology to enhance assessment practices, expecially in light of the changing nature of higher education (Webb & Ifenthaler, 2018).

+---

 # Key Literature

 Biggs, J. B. (1993).
 From Theory to Practice: A Cognitive Systems Approach. *Higher Education Research & Development*, *12*(1), 73–85. https://doi.org/10/ccdmd9